 Are eggs good for dogs?

-Although the way an egg is prepared does plenty to make one kind of meal different to the next, by and large, dogs eating eggs generally gets encouraged by vets and experts.
+Although the way an egg is prepared does plenty to make one kind of meal different to the next, by and large, dogs eating eggs generally get encouraged by vets and experts.

 While you’re right to ask if it’s a safe thing for a dog to eat – after all, so very many things that we as humans enjoy can be upsetting or even dangerous to a dog’s digestion – eggs are always on the menu.

-Naturally, the likes of dogs eating egg shells can be less encouraged, and dogs eating egg yolk are as for or against that bright golden circle as people tend to be.
+Naturally, the likes of dogs eating eggshells can be less encouraged, and dogs eating egg yolks are as neutral for it as people tend to be.

 These are elements and more complex issues to touch on later, as is the question of can dogs eat raw egg.
 The short answer is technically yes, but it’s less encouraged – the same as for us humans.